gustawL/gustawl.github.io/content/projects/digital garden/review reports/website_rev.md

 ## What can i do?
 I will keep "About", "info", "projects" etc. in MOC and explorer. <br>
-But posts, microposts etc. will be only accesible through using search function and tags.
+But posts, microposts etc. will be only accessible through using search function and tags.
 So... maybe tags require more attention?